Estimate Time5 min

 What happens if you contribute too much to your 401(k)?

 Luckily, most 401(k) plans have infrastructure in place to prevent overcontributions.
 But if you switch jobs midyear or have access to multiple plans, you may accidentally wind up saving too much in your 401(k).
-If this happens, you must request that any excess contributions be returned to you by April 15, including any earnings it made while it was in your 401(k).
-Excess contributions and earnings are considered taxable income, and should be reported on Forms 1099-R.
+If this happens, you must request that any excess contributions be returned to you by April 15, including any earnings it made while it was in your 401(k) to avoid double taxation.

 How much should you contribute to your 401(k)?